Car accidents are painful, disruptive, and traumatic. What makes them worse is when they are caused by another driver.

 A great way to imagine this is by thinking about buying a car.
 Would you rather buy it alone or with someone who understands vehicles well and knows how to negotiate a good deal?
 Surely you’d take the negotiator because it means you’ll get a better deal.

-Good lawyers are master negotiators and this is what makes them an essential factor in how much you receive from a car accident settlement.
+Good lawyers are master negotiators and this is what makes them an essential factor in how much your car accident settlement value is.

 Car accident settlements are often complicated and frustrating.
 The other driver’s insurance company doesn’t want to pay out, but they must if the other driver is guilty.
 Because of this, they aim to pay as little as possible.